How should tall cylinders be transported?

-- Use carts or tracks to transport cylinders
+- Use carts or hand trucks to transport cylinders.

 - Make sure that two people transport a cylinder if a cart cannot be used.

 How should one person lift a cylinder onto a platform?